Mozilla Corporation: Notable events

 In March 2006, Jason Calacanis reported a rumor on his blog that Mozilla Corporation gained $72M during the previous year, mainly thanks to the Google search box in the Firefox browser.
 The rumor was later addressed by Christopher Blizzard, then a member of the board, who wrote on his blog that, "it's not correct, though not off by an order of magnitude."
 Two years later, TechCrunch wrote: "In return for setting Google as the default search engine on Firefox, Google pays Mozilla a substantial sum – in 2006, the total amounted to around $57 million, or 85% of the company's total revenue.
 The deal was originally going to expire in 2006, but was later extended to 2008 and then ran through 2011."
 The deal was extended again another 3 years, until November 2014.
 Under the deal, Mozilla was to have received from Google another $900 million ($300 million annually), nearly 3 times the previous amount.
 The partnership to use Google as the default search engine was resumed after a three-year hiatus in 2017.

 In August 2006, Microsoft invited Mozilla employees to collaborate to ensure compatibility of Mozilla software with then upcoming Windows Vista operating system.
 Microsoft offered to host one-to-one at the new open-source facility at Microsoft headquarters in Redmond, Wash.
 Mozilla accepted the offer.

 In March 2014, Mozilla came under some criticism after it appointed Brendan Eich as its new chief executive officer (CEO).
 In 2008, Eich had made a $1,000 contribution in support of California Proposition 8, a ballot initiative that barred legal recognition of same-sex marriages in California.
 Three of six Mozilla board members reportedly resigned over the choice of CEO, though Mozilla said the resigning board members had "a variety of reasons" and reasserted its continued commitment to LGBT equality, including same-sex marriage.
 On April 1, the online dating site OkCupid started displaying visitors using Mozilla Firefox a message urging them to switch to a different web browser, pointing out that 8% of the matches made on OkCupid are between same-sex couples.
 On April 3, Mozilla announced that Eich had decided to step down as CEO and also leave the board of Mozilla Foundation.
-This, in turn, prompted criticism from some commentators who criticized the pressure that led Eich to resign.
+This, in turn, prompted a response from some commentators who criticized the pressure that led Eich to resign.
 For example, Conor Friedersdorf argued in The Atlantic that "the general practice of punishing people in business for bygone political donations is most likely to entrench powerful interests and weaken the ability of the powerless to challenge the status quo."